 What do you want to change about your current role?

 “What do you need in your next career?” may be the most significant question on this list.
 This might be a number of things, but only you will know what is most important to you in this new role and what matters most to you.

 Your options are endless.
 It's okay if your current workplace doesn't suit your needs.
 There are lots of alternative careers to look into!

 Best High Paying Career Change ideas for Nurses

 Nursing is your area of expertise, and healthcare is your passion.
 However, continuing your career as a nurse is not necessary!

 You now have the option to pursue careers in healthcare that are not limited to nursing with the variety of training options and jobs that are available to you.
 As a certified nurse, there is a myriad of options to choose from.

-With your knowledge of the industry, you can still work in some non-clinical & non- bedside jobs in healthcare in 2022, and these positions will pay well.
+With your knowledge of the industry, you can still work in some non-clinical & non- bedside jobs in healthcare, and these positions will pay well.
 Here are some most common career changes for nurses.

 Jobs away from bedside roles